Anthony D. Burke: Early work: ontologies of strategy and security

-More recently he has begun to publish works in the fields of critical terrorism studies, and strategic studies, including essays defining the field of critical terrorism studies, on the philosophy of war, terrorism and the use of force, and nuclear strategic reason and disarmament.

-Burke has also begun to publish work engaging with Cosmopolitanism in international relations, philosophy and political theory, which is pursued in a way that is both critical and transformative of more liberal notions of the cosmopolitan.
-There he develops a distinctive empirical-normative justification for it, a new relational ontology to ground its claims and practices, and rejects a teleological vision of change.

-In 2013 this direction moved into International Security Studies, with the publication of his theory of "Security Cosmopolitanism" in the inaugural issue of Critical Studies on Security.
-Arguing that the realities of globalisation and the biosphere had made the classical model of the state (as a contained and sovereign "body-politic" that can immunise itself from external threats) both retrograde and dangerous, he proposed a new paradigm of security theory and practice that would radically transform both national and collective security practices and grapple with the way global insecurities emerge from with states and the structural practices and systems of modernity.
-This theory frames the 2014 book co-authored with Katrina Lee-Koo and Matt McDonald, Ethics and Global Security: A Cosmopolitan Approach.

 Controversy

 In 2008, following the publication of an article in the new journal, Critical Studies on Terrorism, Burke was criticised by neo-conservative intellectuals in Australia.
 This dispute quickly attracted national media attention.

-A Queensland university lecturer, Mervyn Bendle, writing in the magazine Quadrant, accused Burke and a number of other writers of supporting and apologizing for terrorism in their works.
-He also criticized Burke's teaching appointment to UNSW at the Australian Defence Force Academy as inappropriate.
+A Queensland university lecturer, Mervyn Bendle, writing in the far right magazine Quadrant, accused Burke and a number of other writers of supporting and apologizing for terrorism in their works.
 Bendle wrote that Burke had an "abstract and tendentious postmodernist perspective", and that "one gets an impression not only of the "radical pacifism" deplored by Ungerer, but of a deeper, almost pathological tendency revealed in Burke's antipathy for liberal democracies and mainstream Australians, and his relentless sympathy for terrorists, illegal immigrants, communists, and "the Other" in its multitudinous forms".
 Bendle also repeated these views on ABC Radio National's Religion Report and in The Australian.

 Burke responded by stating that he was neither a pacifist nor a supporter of terrorism, and stressed that his work "has been about trying to make liberal democracy better, better at living up to its own values and protecting the freedoms that are proclaimed so loudly about".
 He emphasized that he had consistently "condemned terrorism as an immoral, illegitimate and politically counter-productive form of violence".
 He responded to the claims in an interview on ABC Radio National and his scholarship on terrorism was profiled in The Australian's Higher Education Supplement.